When it comes to testing, you have choices.

 The HIM Health Centres in Vancouver (on Davie Street and Commercial Drive) offer dedicated testing and counselling services that are tailored for gay men and other men who have sex with men.
-The new HIM Health Centres in New Westminster and in Surrey also offer tailored testing services for gay men and other men who have sex with men, but currently do not offer counselling services.
+The new HIM Health Centres in New Westminster, Surrey and Abbotsford also offer tailored testing services for gay men and other men who have sex with men, but currently do not offer counselling services.

 Testing with your doctor

 You may also opt to test at your family doctor’s office.
 You should know that not all HIV tests are available through your family doctor, and not all doctors are familiar with the new testing guidelines.
 If you’re going to test with your family doctor, be sure that you know your number (3 or 12), and be prepared to ask specifically for an Early test (sometimes called a NAAT or RNA test) if you’ve had a risk event recently.

 There are currently three types of HIV tests available in British Columbia.
 For more information on the types of tests offered, click here.
 Not all clinics or doctor’s offices offer the same tests.